-The main rationale for selecting tract sites for the example runoff scenario is based on the determination of developability within the watershed.
-The concept of developability for a particular tract site is derived from a raster overlay of four spatial data layers-slope, landuse, preservation status, and flood plain location.
+In order to analyze effects of alternate land development scenarios, the extent of developable land within the watershed is first determined.
+For this purpose, a raster overlay of four spatial data layers - slope, landuse, preservation status, and flood plain location - was designed.
 In the overlay, the pixels in each of the four layers are reclassified with a value of either 0 or 1.
 The value assigned depends on whether the original value meets the criteria for developability.
 For example, pixels with average slopes of less than 20% are developable and are assigned a 0, while those over 20% are not developable and are assigned a 1.
 Each of the other layers is reclassified in a similar method (see Table 2).
 If any one of the four layers for a pixel is equal to one, then the pixel is not developable.
 Overall developability for a particular pixel, therefore, is achieved by summing the values for each of the four layers.
 If they sum to zero, then the pixel is developable; if the sum exceeds zero, then it is not developable.
-Within Back Creek subwatershed, land segments 3, 4, 5, and 10 (see Fig. 4) have significant portions of developable lands.
+Within Back Creek subwatershed, land segments 3, 4, 5 and 10 (see Fig. 5) have significant portions of developable lands.
 These land segments, therefore, provide prime sites for adding new development tracts.
-The larger problem of misclassified and unlabeled data caused by out-of-date field measurements and lack of knowledge of precise commercial and vegetation boundaries is endemic to this domain; in the future, we plan to make use of machine learning techniques [11] to aid in automatic landuse segmentation.
-This is related to the broader task of map analysis using GIS data. a problem that has received much attention in areas such as identifying clusters of wild life behavior in forests [7], modeling population dynamics in ecosystems [1], and socioeconomic modeling [8].
+The larger problem of misclassified and unlabeled data caused by out-of-date field measurements and lack of knowledge of precise commercial and vegetation boundaries is endemic to this domain; in the future, we plan to make use of machine learning techniques [70] to aid in automatic landuse segmentation.
+This is related to the broader task of map analysis using GIS data, a problem that has received much attention in areas such as identifying clusters of wild life behavior in forests [71], modeling population dynamics in ecosystems [71], and socioeconomic modeling [39].